matmodlab/tsviewer/README.md

 # tsviewer

-A GUI for visualizing time series data
+A GUI for visualizing time series data.